What Causes Problems in a Cushing’s Syndrome Dog’s Back Legs?

 Our veterinarians recommend a special Cushing’s disease diet to help dogs with Cushing’s disease feel better.

 Maintaining a healthy weight also helps a Cushing’s syndrome dog’s back legs.
-Having a lower body weight puts less stress on the legs, making it easier for your dog to move around and exercise.
+A lower body weight puts less stress on the legs, making it easier for your dog to move around and exercise.

 Physical Therapy and Exercise